unnursol/TGRAF_3D_Game/README.md

 - Traffic cones
 - Crystals

-Simple when we finally figured out a proper way to use the ModelMatrix properly, but we are quite proud of all the orbitual movement happening in the scene.
+When we finally figured out a proper way to use the ModelMatrix class it wasn't very hard... but we are quite proud of all the orbitual movement happening in the scene.

 ### Day and Night